mrzahaki/GSM/README.md

 Driver API for LTE-FDD, LTE-TDD, and GPRS modules from Quectel (such as EG915, EC21, etc.) Based on the [ARM CMSIS-Driver](https://github.com/ARM-software/CMSIS-Driver), which can work on various ARM-based MCUs.

+This is a C library that provides an interface to communicate with a modem device using AT commands.
+The library supports various modem operations, such as power control, network registration, TCP/IP connection, and HTTP requests.

+The GSM library:

+- provides callback functions to handle asynchronous events and data from the modem.
+- consists of two main components: the modem driver and the modem API.
+The modem driver is responsible for sending and receiving AT commands to and from the modem device using a serial interface.
+The modem API is responsible for providing high-level functions to perform common modem tasks, such as activating a PDP context, sending an HTTP request, or receiving an SMS message.
+- designed to be portable and easy to use.
+It can be integrated with any embedded system that has a serial interface and a modem device.
+The library can be configured using various macros and structures to suit different applications and modem models.
+- includes some examples to demonstrate how to use the library functions and features.
+The examples show how to perform basic modem operations, such as initializing the modem driver, powering on the modem device, sending an HTTP GET request.
+The tests show how to verify the functionality and performance of the library using different scenarios and parameters.

+The GSM library documentation provides detailed information about the library components, functions, structures, macros, and constants, It also explains how to use the library in different contexts and situations.

 <p align="center">
   <img width="200" src="./img/modem_interface_diagram.png" />
 </p>